 Skip to content

-See President Obama’s reaction to the Museum’s newest (and largest!) exhibit
+See President Obama’s reaction to the museum’s newest (and largest!) exhibit

 The image is a photograph of Barack Obama looking at the Power of Words prototype.
 The room is semi dark and Barack Obama is facing opposite the camera in a dark silhouette.
 In the photo he is looking at the screen of the Power of Words prototype.
 On the screen of the Power of Words prototype is a candid image of Barack Obama speaking and smiling at a small child.
 Above the candid photo is a quote from Barack Obama that reads, “For everywhere we look, there is work to be done. - President Barack Obama, Inauguration 2009.”